HelenSteph/ArduinoProjects-/README.md

-# Keyboard Pedal with Arduino-
+# Arduino Projects-
- Assistive Keyboard created with Arduino to write scrolling with a pedal and two pushbuttons.
+ Different interactive projects created with using Arduino and different components.
+ Find the description, layout and required materials on each project.